max-van-leeuwen/SnapLensStudio-CodeSnippets/README.md

   - Lightweight setup to get a mesh's SDF information in the VFX editor.
 - Texture Sample
   - Simple function that samples the color of a (live) texture at a coordinate.
+- Radial Menu Spectacles
+  - A Radial Menu setup for the Spectacles
 - VoiceML Simple Transcribe
   - Lightweight setup to get the VoiceML transcription of the user's microphone.
 - Portal